SatPurusha/LightingSite/src/pages/content/inspiration-and-light.md

   name: /images/lighting-image
 ---

-{% include "presentation.njk" %}

 ## Inspiration and Light

 > The hero is the one who kindles a great light in the world, who sets up blazing torches in the dark streets of life for men to see by.
 The saint is the man who walks through the dark paths of the world, himself a light.
+>
 > <footer>Felix Adler

 There are three elements which are crucial in achieving success, they are Awareness, Acceptance and Authenticity.

 You need to be aware of your skills and approach as a designer.
 Know what you are good at, what you love.
 From there it is important to accept who you are, or go about changing it.
 Find the passion that does ignite you and accept it as part of your life.
 Then you need to be authentic, live who you are.
 It is too easy just to do what others do and thereby betray yourself.
 Reject this and be true to you own passion.

 In seeking this connection, passion and belief you need to go back to the source of all that we do, light.
 Yes, we need to know our craft, understand the technology and be able to use it, but behind it we need to know light.

 What is light, where does it come from, what is it for, how do people use it?
 These are question that should occupy our minds.
 These are issues we need to come to grips with.

 This is an enormous subject and I hope to touch on just some of the truths about light, to inspire you with them and help you find your own connection with the light inside you.
 From this it is for you to find your own passion and belief, your own source, your own light, your own awareness, acceptance and authenticity.

 I dedicate this presentation to the power of lighting design to elevate people’s lives.
 As a colleague, an employer and a mentor I have seen people change through their involvement with light.
 It is a great profession that does great work and we should all continue to be proud of it.

 > Better to light a candle than to curse the darkness.
+>
 > <footer>Chinese Proverb

 As lighting designers we do more than illuminate people’s lives, we draw attention to the beauty there.
 We help people to look forward and see what is to come.
 We create environments that take people out of the negativity of their lives and give them hope.
 I fully believe that, as lighting designers, we provide a service which inspires people at large as well as ourselves.

+{% image "Inspiration-1", "911 Memorial in Light" %}

 The power of the Tribute in Light to 9/11, for me, is quite extraordinary both technically and conceptually.
 It celebrates the lives of those killed and creating it with something intangible, yet powerful.

 For me, it’s a fitting memorial to the fragility of life.
 It recognises the power of life.
 It’s enjoying nature.
 For me, it speaks directly to our souls, and I think very few people could see this and not be touched by it or brought to think of what it represents.
 The extraordinary power of something you can’t touch and can’t hold is immense.

 This article is about Inspiration and Light.
 The inspiration that creates light and the inspiration of light.
 Inspiration is what leads us to influence the world as lighting designers.
 Light is what gives us our inspiration.
 Inspiration is what creates our light.

 As Lighting Designers we all want that edge that will get us noticed.
 We want more business and we want more influence.
-If we let our own personal guidance system, our *Inner Light*, into our work, it will lead us to our true calling as designers.
+If we let our own personal guidance system, our _Inner Light_, into our work, it will lead us to our true calling as designers.
 What do we really want to communicate as designers, who do we want to communicate with?

 This presentation will outline what influenced me as a designer and will look at how I took my ‘Inner Light’ into my work.
 It will show how the congruence between what I felt, what I wanted and what I did projected me to greater influence.

 It is important that designers believe in what they are doing and display that as a passionate involvement in their work.
 What makes a designer different from the rest is the extent to which this belief is communicated to clients and other designers

 > People are like stained-glass windows.
 They sparkle and shine when the sun is out, but when the darkness sets in their true beauty is revealed only if there is light from within.
+>
 > <footer>Elisabeth Kübler-Ross

 We all sparkle and shine, some of us more than others, but what is revealed when the darkness sets in.
 What happens when things get tough.
 When a project gets difficult, business gets tough or our personal lives intrude.
 How do we react to our work?
 Does it continue to be our passion?
 Do we keep striving to communicate?
 If our connection with our light comes from within we will continue to shine and grow.